nhrrob/wp-fatal-tester/README.md

   Location: plugin.php:25
   💡 Suggestion: Use anonymous functions instead

-# Note: DEPRECATED_PHP_FEATURE warnings are filtered out by default
+# Note: DEPRECATED_PHP_FEATURE warnings and undefined WordPress functions
-# Use --show-all-errors to see them
+# are filtered out by default.
+Use --show-all-errors to see them.
 ```

+**Notice**: The example shows "15,847 total" errors but only 2 fatal errors are displayed.
+This demonstrates how the filtering helps you focus on critical issues while the high total count reflects WordPress function dependencies.

+### Quick Start Tips

+1. **Install in your plugin directory**: `composer require --dev nhrrob/wp-fatal-tester`
+2. **Run from plugin root**: `vendor/bin/fataltest` (no plugin name needed)
+3. **Focus on fatal errors first**: The default output shows only critical issues
+4. **Don't worry about high error counts**: Thousands of errors are normal due to WordPress dependencies
+5. **Use `--show-all-errors` sparingly**: Only when you need to see warnings and deprecated features

 ## Error Types Detected